-The two-year program is built around two core experiences:
+The two-year program was built around two core experiences:

 The first-year consists: